iSOMin/Happy-Toilet-System/README.md

 * LDR sensor<br>
 * piezo buzer<br>

-## details<br>
-This System is developed for happier toilet experiences.<br>
-Sometimes, we experience annoying situation in the toilet <br>
-when there's not enough toilet paper <br>
-or forget that you put something on the shelf.<br>
 <br>
 ### 1. Toilet Paper<br>
 For this part, system gets distance from ultrasonic sensor to existing toilet paper.<br>